TIMOTHY

 A paper presented at the 1992 Field Directors Conference.
 The paper measures

-the difficulty of reaching various demographic groups in terms of number of call attempts needed to complete an interview.
+the difficulty of reaching various demographic groups in terms of number of

 “Demographic characteristics of